 Please fill out our new client application form and send that along with vaccine records to the front office.
 At that point we can schedule a pet visit.

 A: We have found that pets do best left on their own diet so we do encourage you to bring enough for the stay.
-Please bag it into individual servings or fill large zip lock bags (each gallon bag holds about 8-10 cups).
-Otherwise, we have small bags of Fromm available for purchase.
+Please bag it into individual servings in zip lock bags.
+Otherwise, we have small bags of Fromm available for purchase and we will bag that for you.
+If you bring your own food and we have to bag it into servings there will be a small additional charge.
 If your pet has food allergies then please bring their treats as we bed everyone down at night with a snack.
 We can accommodate refrigerated food but please remember that food goes bad after 2-3 days in the refrigerator.
 We have a freezer and microwave as well.

 A: While we certainly hope this never happens, we do have established protocol to ensure your pet gets the medical attention it needs and that the other pets in our care are protected from infectious disease.
 Our first course of action is to contact you and your veterinarian and take whatever steps you and your vet consider appropriate.
 If your vet is unavailable or doesn’t have an appointment we will take them to another local veterinarian if available.
 If none of that is an option and the matter is urgent we will transport your pet to the nearest emergency room which is Encina Veterinary Hospital in Walnut Creek or Sage in Concord.
 We do have an isolation area should your pet need to be separated.